soft9000/TheBibleProjects/README.md

 So I make no apologies for the fact that I - like billions of others - get a great feeling when I read the scriptures.

-Indeed, in order to share the warm-and-fuzzy feelings any who might might be able to experience the same, I have learned many technologies.
+Indeed, in order to share the warm-and-fuzzy feelings with any who might might be able to experience the same, I have learned many technologies.

 Here is where I share the best of those.